 Glade (and its parent company, S.C.
 Johnson) are doing better than most major brands because they actually disclose their ingredients (although you do have to dig for them) and they did eliminate certain toxic ingredients like phthalates and formaldehyde (well, at least in the Glade products… they may still be used in other S.C.
 Johnson brands).

-However, Glade’s plug-ins, spray air fresheners, candles, and other products still contain other known toxins like paraffin, VOCs, and more.
+However, Glade’s plug-ins, spray air fresheners, candles, and other products still contain other toxicants like paraffin, VOCs, and more.
 For this reason, we can’t recommend using Glade’s products, especially when there are so many other great non-toxic alternatives available.